compphil2mmae/compphil2mmae.github.io/content/event/260211_G_ResearchSeminar_Rogowski/index.en.md

 The CompPhil²MMAE research seminar "Aktuelle Texte der Philosophie" is a central discussion and reflection space for the CompPhil²MMAE team and, in the spirit of research-oriented teaching, also a course for advanced students.

 In the research seminar, CompPhil³MMAE members and external speakers present their research work in philosophy and related disciplines (usually in a *pre-read* format) for discussion.

+This weeks talk is on Chapter 2 "Ethik der Ökonomie" (Ethics of economics) of Wolf Rogowski's book "Gute Wege aus der Klimakrise" (Good ways out of the climate crisis).

 The CompPhil²MMAE research seminar is organised by {{% mention "christian.seidel" %}} and {{% mention "gregor.betz" %}}.